-- not tell the assisting staff member what it is regarding, just ask them to be there as reassuring presence - · not inform any other member of the team what the child said apart from the DS.
+- not inform any other member of the team what the child said apart from the DS.
 It is confidential! - write a report of the meeting on the Concerns (&Disclosures/Allegations) Form.
 This must use the student's exact words and make a note if their level of English is low.
 Do not include opinions or change the English to be grammatically correct or correct vocabulary this is the job for the Social Services team.
-Use neutral language! - it is also possible to revisit the child to make sure they are ok look after themselves too, it can be upsetting hearing of child abuse
+Use neutral language! - it is also possible to revisit the child to make sure they are ok - look after themselves too, it can be upsetting hearing of child abuse